Fellowship Recipient Obligations

-Becoming a Rangel Fellow means that you are committed to pursuing a two year master’s degree program in a field related to the Department of State’s Foreign Service, becoming a U.S. Department of State Foreign Service Officer and representing your country and its interests abroad and at home.
-Upon accepting the fellowship, you will sign a contract that clearly outlines your benefits and responsibilities as a Fellow.
-In addition to the rigorous academic requirements of being a Rangel Fellow, there are strict security, medical and suitability requirements which must be fulfilled and maintained to remain in the program.
-Additionally, there is a minimum five year service commitment.
-The five year service commitment begins upon entry into the Foreign Service.
-Failure to meet the contractual obligations, including obtaining and maintaining required medical, security and suitability clearances may result in your disqualification from the fellowship program and reimbursement to the U.S. Government of financial assistance paid in connection with your education.
+Becoming a Rangel Fellow means that you are committed to pursuing a two-year master’s degree program in a field related to the Department of State’s Foreign Service, becoming a U.S. Department of State Foreign Service Officer, and representing your country and its interests abroad and at home.
+Upon accepting the fellowship, you will sign an agreement that outlines your benefits and responsibilities as a Fellow.
+Fellows must meet and maintain all Foreign Service entry requirements including security, medical and suitability requirements in order to remain in the program.
+Fellows must meet and maintain all Foreign Service entry requirements including security, medical and suitability requirements in order to remain in the program.
+Additionally, there is a minimum five-year service commitment.
+The five-year service commitment begins upon entry into the Foreign Service.
+Failure to meet the obligations outlined in the fellowship agreement, including obtaining and maintaining required security and suitability clearances and meeting the minimum medical qualification standard, may result in your disqualification from the fellowship program and reimbursement to the U.S. Government of financial assistance paid in connection with your education.

-|Rangel Application Deadline:||September 21, 2017|
+|Rangel Application Deadline:||September 28, 2023|

-|Notification of Selection as a Fellow:||November 17, 2017|
+|Notification of Selection as a Fellow:||December 8, 2023|

-|Deadline for Accepting Fellowship Offer:||November 21, 2017|
+|Deadline for Accepting Fellowship Offer:||December 12, 2023|

-|Orientation for 2018 Rangel Fellows and congressional internship:||May-August 2017|
+|Orientation for 2024 Rangel Fellows and Congressional Internship:||May-August 2024|

-|Begin first year of graduate school:||August 2018|
+|Begin first year of graduate school:||August 2024|

-|Overseas Internship:||Summer 2019|
+|Overseas Internship:||Summer 2025|

-|Begin second year of graduate school:||August 2019|
+|Begin second year of graduate school:||August 2025|

-|Enter Foreign Service:||Summer 2020|
+|Enter Foreign Service:||Summer 2026|

 Security Clearance Process

-Medical Clearance Process
+Minimum Medical Qualification Process

 Suitability Review Clearance Process